-The framework is built on two primary strategies, getting better data on the numbers and characteristics of youth experiencing homelessness and building capacity for impact by strengthening and coordinating federal, state, and local systems to act effectively and efficiently toward ending youth homelessness.
-To accelerate progress toward the 2020 goal, a national policy and research initiative, Voices of Youth Count (VoYC), was designed to bring actionable evidence.
+Two primary strategies are being implemented, getting better data on the numbers and characteristics of youth experiencing homelessness and building capacity for impact by strengthening and coordinating federal, state, and local systems to act effectively and efficiently toward ending youth homelessness.
+To accelerate progress toward the goal to end homelessness, a national policy and research initiative, Voices of Youth Count (VoYC), was designed to bring actionable evidence.
 This initiative provided data that estimate, nationwide, one in thirty youth under the age of 18 (approximately 700,000 youth) experiences some form of homelessness over the course of a year.
 This data was published as the first a series of "research to impact" briefs, Missed Opportunities: Youth Homelessness in America.
 The report enumerates factors contributing to homelessness including race, gender identity, economic hardship, conflict, abuse and neglect.
 To provide a permanent solution to homelessness, these youth require not only a safe and secure place to stay, but also support services tailored to their individual, developmentally-appropriate needs.